-The worst-scored area is the pool at the outlet of the West Circle culvert (Stations 1+85 to 2+35 at 9.0), which is scored in "fair" condition.
+Similar to the As-Built Report, the worst-scored area is the pool at the outlet of the West Circle culvert (Stations 1+85 to 2+35 at 9.0), which is scored in "fair" condition.
 Although the pool itself seems stable and is a potentially good habitat for a range of riparian species, the banks on either side are not stable.
 On the right bank, an old retaining wall might be the source of some of the concrete rubble found in the downstream sections of the creek.
 On the left bank, overland flow from major storm events is starting to scour around infrastructure of the pool inlet area.
-The University is currently looking at options to restore this area using bioengineering techniques.
+The University is looking at options to restore this area using bioengineering techniques.